-Dealing directly with customers, engaging them and understanding their expectations, even when latent and unexpressed, are the keystones of the relationship that Moncler seeks to build with its consumers, never failing to amaze them.
+Dealing directly with clients, engaging them and understanding their expectations, even when latent and unexpressed, are the keystones of the relationship that Moncler seeks to build with its clients, never failing to amaze them.
+The brand has progressively strengthened its commitment to long-term sustainable growth, with a view to meeting stakeholders' expectations and creating shared value.